Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Perspective I: The RLVR Tax: Benefits, Costs, and Controls

 \subsection{Instruction Following}

-Optimizing hard for reasoning can erode controllability—especially for long generations.
+Reasoning-optimized training can erode controllability, especially for long generations.
 Several studies observe regressions in instruction fidelity when training emphasizes extended chain-of-thought or purely verifiable endpoints~\citep{fu2025scaling,li2025thinking}.
-Moreover, recent evidence shows that models tend to overfit to a small set of verifiable constraints and struggle to generalize; IFBench (58 out-of-domain constraints) documents this gap and finds that RLVR improves precise instruction-following generalization~\citep{pyatkin2025ifbench}.
-We counter this by making format/constraint adherence a first-class term in the reward (see \secref{sec:protocol-reward}\textbf{ (A)}) and by alternating objectives or schedules so the model periodically re-anchors to instruction faithfulness rather than overfitting to long-CoT trajectories (see \secref{sec:protocol-variance}\textbf{ (B)}).
+At the same time, recent evidence shows that models tend to overfit to a small set of verifiable constraints and struggle to generalize; IFBench (58 out-of-domain constraints) documents this gap and also finds gains under RLVR in precise instruction-following generalization~\citep{pyatkin2025ifbench}.
+This is why our minimum standard in \secref{sec:protocol} requires either an explicit instruction or format component in the reward, or at least a separate instruction-following evaluation pack.